 The reason it’s so common is that hiring managers are battling a real war – they are under immense pressure to find strong talent, yet they are rushed into filling roles.
 The result is employees who are not up to the mark.
 The scariest part is when managing a bad hire who is underperforming it’s not uncommon to hear managers say, “it’s better than having nobody.”
 Perhaps when they find out the real cost of a bad hire, they’ll reconsider their opinion on this.

 So, what is the real cost of a bad hire?

-That jaw-dropping figure is for a mid-level manager employee making $68,000 SGD in annual salary who is not terminated within 2.5 years.
+That jaw-dropping figure is for a mid-level manager making SGD 68,000 in annual salary who is not terminated within 2.5 years.
 You can imagine how that figure balloons above 1 million for top-level executives.
 Let’s look at how this is broken down:

 This covers the typical costs that most people associate with a bad hire including advertising for the role, screening, interviewing, referencing and placement or recruitment fees which can be 20% of a candidate’s annual salary.

 Let’s face it, any compensation paid to a bad hire is as good as money poured down the drain, we factor in at least 30% of the first-year salary, plus any benefits.